innovyze/Open-Source-Support/README.md

 Multiple scripts performing a similar task can be stored under the same folder.
 These should be appended with the suffix `_v?`, where `?` is an integer representing each variant.

 Exchange scripts will sometimes be packaged alongside an `exchange.bat` file.
-This encapsulates a set of commands that provide the `*.rb` script to the Exchange executable.
+This encapsulates a set of commands that provide the `*.rb` script to the Exchange executable in a specific Workgroup Client version.
 It uses a specific version of the Workgroup Client that can be customisable (see example below).
 ```bat
 @ECHO OFF
 SET version=2021.1